mlcommons/croissant/docs/croissant-spec.md

 ### RecordSet

-A `RecordSet` specifies how to get a set of structured records from a data source (typically a file or set of files) and the structure of the records as a set of fields(e.g., the columns of a table).
+A `RecordSet` describes a set of structured records obtained from one or more data sources (typically a file or set of files) and the structure of these records, expressed as a set of fields (e.g., the columns of a table).
 A `RecordSet` can represent flat or nested data.

-A RecordSet can also be used to combine/flatten data from multiple sources, typically to prepare data for ingestion by ML applications.
+A `RecordSet` can also be used to combine/flatten data from multiple sources, typically to prepare data for ingestion by ML applications.

 **subclassOf**:	[sc:Intangible](https://schema.org/Intangible)